Care_full

 HD video 11'00''

-(comprising of 3D scans (LIDAR), animation, video footage, 2D images, hand drawn text contributions, voice of Founding Lab participants)
+3D scans (LIDAR), animation, video footage, 2D images, hand drawn text contributions, voice

 Audio : voice of Founding Lab participants

-3d Scan of the care booth, where voice contributions were made
+the space where the voice contributions were made

 The installation and video within it is an interpretation of the "Organ of Radical Care" project by Charlotte Jarvis and Dr. Patricia Saragueta.